rogerchamberlain/rogerchamberlain.github.io/modules/A/studio.md

 # {{ page.title }}

-The files for today's workshop are make available on a thumb drive.
-Copy all of material under the `Arduino` directory into the `Arduino` directory on your laptop.
+The files for today's workshop are made available on a thumb drive.
+Copy all of the material under the `Arduino` directory into the `Arduino` directory on your laptop.

 ![========]({{ "/images/line.gif" | relative_url }})

 ## Introduction to Arduino

 The Arduino is a (very) small computer that has dramatically fewer capabilities than the desktop or laptop machines that you have used in the past to run Java programs.
 For example, it doesn\'t have a keyboard, it doesn\'t have a screen, its processor is well over 100 times slower, and you might even be wondering, "what is the point?"
 The point is that small computers like the Arduino are priced relative to their capabilities.
 Want a computer for under \$10?
 If so, the Arduino is a great choice!
 Its small size makes it incredibly useful for lots of jobs where it would seem overkill to use a $1500 laptop.
-Over the course of the semester, we\'ll discover all that the Arduino can do, even though it starts out as humbly as it does.

 ### Assembling the Arduino Board

-You will need to assemble your the main components of your Arduino kit.
+You will need to assemble the main components of your Arduino kit.
 The tutorial from SparkFun (the supplier of the hardware) is [here](https://learn.sparkfun.com/tutorials/sparkfun-inventors-kit-experiment-guide---v41/baseplate-assembly), or you can follow the description below.
 Either gets you to the same place.

 The Arduino RedBoard: